samlynndavis/Bodiless-JS-Chris/packages/bodiless-documentation/doc/Development/Guides/IntroToBodilessConcepts.md

 </Link>
 ```

-Note the name of the file containing the image data.
+?> **Note:** the name of the file containing the image data.
 Because the image element is a child of the
 link, its content file is namespaced to its parent.
 This allows you to compose editable primitives
 into reusable components.
 We'll come back to this later.

-Note, also, the second argument to `asBodilessImage` above.
+?> **Note:** also, the second argument to `asBodilessImage` above.
 This is a way to provide a placeholder
 value for the image data when no image has been uploaded.
 Here we use it to provide a landscape
 placeholder to improve the layout of an empty page.
 Of course, the image is not actually
 constrained, and will take the dimensions of any file you upload.